bitnami/containers/containers/zookeeper/README.md

     bitnami/zookeeper:latest
 ```

-### Step 3: Launch your Zookeeper client instance
+### Step 3: Launch your ZooKeeper client instance

-Finally we create a new container instance to launch the Zookeeper client and connect to the server created in the previous step:
+Finally we create a new container instance to launch the ZooKeeper client and connect to the server created in the previous step:

 ```bash
 $ docker run -it --rm \